rancher-sandbox/cluster-api-provider-elemental/doc/HOST_PHASES.md

 ## Phases

 Phases are normally executed in the documented order, but this might not always be the case.
-For example a host can be reset just after installation, or some hosts will never use the `Bootstrapping` phase, if not associated to any CAPI Machine.
+For example a host can be reset just after installation, or some hosts may never use the `Bootstrapping` phase, if not associated to any CAPI Machine.

 Most importantly, during normal operation the `Triggering Reset` phase is prioritized, so that in case of any errors, the user has the possibility to execute a host reset, to fix issues, for example to recover from a failed bootstrap.